Obsidian-TTRPG-Community/Pathfinder-2E-SRD-Markdown/fantasy-bestiary/bestiary-1/bugbear-tormentor.md

   - name: "Sneak Attack"
     desc: "  The bugbear tormentor deals 1d6 (1d6) extra precision damage to flatfooted creatures."
   - name: "Twin Feint"
     desc: "⬺  The bugbear tormentor makes a dazzling series of attacks with two weapons, using the first attack to throw their foe off guard against a second attack at a different angle.
 They make one [[Strike]] with each of their two melee weapons, both against the same target.
-The target is automatically [[flat-footed|flat-footed]] against the second attack.
+The target is automatically [[rules/conditions.md#Flat-Footed|flat-footed]] against the second attack.
 Apply the bugbear tormentor's multiple attack penalty to the [[Strike|Strikes]] normally."
 abilities_top:
   - name: Items
     desc: "chain shirt, dagger, sickle (2);"